hongminglow/ripple-master/README.md

 - `track` creates reactive state; use `@state` to read/update it without setters.
 - `effect` runs whenever tracked values inside it change (no dependency arrays).
 - Components are declared with `component` and render directly—no `return` wrapper needed.
+- Props are plain params; slots/children are passed as callable values instead of `props.children`.

 ## More Ripple syntax at a glance